-Sam’s Club is now using the Medallia Experience Cloud solution in its more than 650 U.S.-based wholesale clubs to allow club associates access to member feedback to help improve shopper experiences, according to a Medallia press release.
+Sam’s Club has been using the Medallia Experience Cloud solution since earlier this year in its more than 650 U.S.-based wholesale clubs to allow club associates access to member feedback to help improve shopper experiences, according to a Medallia press release.

 Medallia's software underpins Member Experience Voices (MxVoices), a program Sam's Club launched in January 2017 in order to create a two-way dialogue with shoppers and enable associates to better leverage timely member feedback and insights.